C7 Corvette Overview: 6 Years of Upgrades

 - Z06 C7.R Edition ZCR

 Special design packages were revised extensively.
-They also included different options that specifically catered for the Z06 and Stingray models.
+They also included different options that specifically catered to the Z06 and Stingray models.

 The C7 in 2017